Chirality transitions in a system of active flat spinners: Experimental set-up

-In our experiments we use a set of identical, flat (disk-shaped) particles which are provided with 14 blades, as sketched in Figure~\ref{fig:distributions} \textbf{(a)}.
-The dynamics in our experiments is constrained to a horizontal perforated metallic grid, the grid is delimited by a circular boundary of diameter $L=10~\sigma$ where $\sigma=7.25~\mathrm{cm}$ is the particle diameter.
-Particle mass is $m_p=7.1~\mathrm{g}$ and $I\simeq (1/8)~m_p\,\sigma^2=46~\mathrm{g\,cm^2}$ (approximating the true value of $I$ to that of a homogeneous cylinder/disk).
-A controllable air current impacts the arena from below.
+We use an experimental configuration consisting of a set of $N$ identical, flat (disk-shaped) particles which are provided with 14 blades, as sketched in Figure~\ref{fig:distributions} (a).
+The dynamics in our experiments is constrained to a horizontal perforated metallic grid.
+The grid is delimited by a circular boundary of diameter $L=10~\sigma$ where $\sigma=7.25~\mathrm{cm}$ is the particle diameter.
+Particle mass is $m_p=7.1~\mathrm{g}$ and $I\simeq (1/8)~m_p\,\sigma^2=46~\mathrm{g\,cm^2}$ is the moment of inertia (approximating the true value of $I$ to that of a homogeneous cylinder/disk).
+A controllable air current impinges the arena from below.

-The blades are tilted with respect to the horizontal so that a clockwise spin results from the upflow past the particles (Figure~\ref{fig:distributions}).
-Moreover, the upflow past the disks yields vortex shedding \cite{vD82}, which induces stochastic horizontal translations.
-The average kinetic energy of particles is in fact monotonically increasing for higher air upflow, as Figure~\ref{fig:distributions} \textbf{(b)} shows.
-Due to particle-particle collisions and upflow turbulence, the particle spin $\textbf{w}$ is not exactly constant either.
-As a consequence, the system displays a non-equilibrium distribution function, $f(\mathbf{r},\mathbf{v},\mathbf{w};t)$, of particle translational velocity $\textbf{v}$ and spin $\textbf{w}$, whose standard deviations depend upon air current intensity.
+The blades are tilted with respect to the horizontal so that a steady clockwise average spin results from the upflow past the particles (Figure~\ref{fig:distributions}) that in turn yields vortex shedding \cite{vD82}, thus inducing stochastic horizontal translations as well.
+Therefore, under steady air upflow, the system achieves a stationary state with constant (rotational and translational) average particle kinetic energy.

+The average kinetic energy of the particles is monotonically increasing for higher air upflow, as Figure~\ref{fig:distributions} (b) shows.
+Due to particle-particle collisions and upflow turbulence, the particle spin $\textbf{w}=w_z\mathbf{\hat e}_z$ is not exactly constant.
+Here, $\mathbf{\hat e}_z$ is a unit vertical vector pointing upwards (same direction, opposite sense of gravity), so that $w_z<0$ stands for clockwise rotation and vice versa.
+Due to the designed blade tilting in the set of identical disks, $w_z<0$ most times for all particles.

+As a consequence of these features, the system displays a non-equilibrium distribution function $f$, which for an arbitrary state is $f(\mathbf{r},\mathbf{v},\mathbf{w};t)$ ($t$, is time, $\textbf{r}$ is the 2D position vector, $\textbf{v}$ is particle translational velocity) whose standard deviations depend on air current intensity.